Hindenburg Omen

-The Hindenburg Omen was a proposed technical analysis pattern, named after the Hindenburg disaster of May 6, 1937.
+The Hindenburg Omen is a proposed technical analysis pattern, named after the Hindenburg disaster of May 6, 1937.
 It was created by Jim Miekka, who believed that it predicted stock market crashes.

 History

 The theory is largely based on Norman G. Fosback's High Low Logic Index (HLLI).
-The value of the HLLI is the lesser of the NYSE new highs or new lows divided by the number of NYSE issues traded, smoothed by an appropriate exponential moving average.
+The value of the HLLI is the lesser of the New York Stock Exchange new highs or new lows divided by the number of NYSE issues traded, smoothed by an appropriate exponential moving average.
 The theory itself was promoted by Jim Miekka.

 Mechanics

 The pattern is a combination of technical factors that attempt to measure the health of the NYSE, and as a result, the stock market in general.
 The goal of the indicator is to identify increased probability of a stock market crash.

 The rationale is that under "normal conditions" a substantial number of stocks may set either new annual highs or new annual lows, but not both at the same time.
 As a healthy market possesses a degree of uniformity, whether up or down, the simultaneous presence of many new highs and lows may signal trouble.